Pastrnak's power-play goal lifts Bruins over Jets, 3-2

 BOSTON (AP) — David Pastrnak scored a tiebreaking power-play goal early in the third period to give the surging Boston Bruins a 3-2 win over the travel-weary Winnipeg Jets on Saturday.

 Charlie Coyle and Oskar Steen also scored for Boston, which is 10-2 since New Year’s Day.
-Tuukka Rask made 21 saves for Boston in his third start after re-signing this month following offseason hip surgery.
+Tuukka Rask made 21 saves for the Bruins in his third start after re-signing this month following offseason hip surgery.

 Andrew Copp and Jansen Harkins each had a goal for the Jets, who played their seventh of eight games on the road to open 2022 because of COVID-19-related postponements.
-Connor Hellebuyck stopped 29 shots for the Jets.
+Connor Hellebuyck stopped 29 shots.

+Winnipeg plays the final game of its lengthy trip Sunday afternoon in Pittsburgh.

+“It's a frustrating loss for sure.
+The schedule is going to get harder and harder," Jets center Pierre-Luc Dubois said.
+"We have a back-to-back in 22 hours, which I’ve never had in my life, except maybe in juniors.”

 In the third period, and with Adam Lowry off for interference, Pastrnak one-timed Matt Grzelcyk’s pass into the net from the left circle for his 10th goal in the last 10 games.